52nd (Lowland) Infantry Division: Operations

+The roll call of the survivors of the 1st/7th Battalion, Royal Scots, after the accident, May 1915.

 The famous territorial regiments that were incorporated in the division were all drawn from the Scottish Lowlands, and have a history that in some cases goes back more than 300 years.
 It consisted of three infantry brigades, the 155th (South Scottish) Brigade, 156th (Scottish Rifles) Brigade, and 157th (Highland Light Infantry) Brigades.
 Initially assigned to the defence of the Scottish coast, the division moved to Gallipoli (without two of its artillery brigades), arriving there in early July 1915.
-While moving from Scotland the division suffered the loss of 210 officers and men killed, and another 224 injured in the Quintinshill rail crash, near Gretna, that involved the 1/7th Royal Scots.
+While moving from Scotland the division suffered the loss of 210 officers and men killed, and another 224 injured in the Quintinshill rail disaster, near Gretna, that involved the 1/7th Royal Scots.

 Men of the King's Own Scottish Borderers at Krithia, 4 June 1915.

 During the First World War, the division first saw action at Gallipoli.
-The division, under the command of Major General Granville Egerton, began landing at the Helles front, on the Gallipoli peninsula, in June 1915 as part of VIII Corps.
+The division, under the command of Major General Granville Egerton since March 1914, began landing at the Helles front, on the Gallipoli peninsula, in June 1915 as part of VIII Corps.
 The 156th Brigade was landed in time to take part in the Battle of Gully Ravine, where it was mauled, under the notorious Lieutenant-General Aylmer Hunter-Weston, commanding VIII Corps.
 Advancing along Fir Tree Spur, to the right of the ravine, the brigade had little artillery support and no experience of the Gallipoli battlefield.
 The brigade suffered heavy casualties.

 When the remaining brigades were landed, they attacked towards Krithia, along Achi Baba Nullah, on 12 July.
 They succeeded in capturing the Ottoman trenches, but were left unsupported and vulnerable to counter-attack.
 For a modest gain in ground, they suffered 30 per cent casualties and were in no fit state to exploit their position.